javiiervm/Xavion-AI/README.md

 ```
 Xavion-AI/
 ├── chatbot/
+│   │   └── Modules/         # Folder for class declarations
+│   │       └── Command.py   # Class with the necessary methods to create a proper prompt before generating a response
 │   ├── model.py             # Loads the GODEL model and tokenizer
 │   ├── logic.py             # Prompt formatting and response generation
 │   ├── config.py            # Presets to load configuration parameters